-Our boom lift rentals come in various sizes and types, and we offer bucket trucks, articulating boom lifts, telescopic boom lifts, vertical mast lifts, and boom lift attachments and safety materials.
-If you are in the market for a boom lift, it is important to know what each type is best suited for.
-Some typical applications for boom lifts include construction, electrical work and even emergency service.
+Our boom lift rentals come in various sizes and types, and we offer bucket trucks, articulating boom lifts, telescopic boom lifts, vertical mast lifts and boom lift attachments and safety materials.
+Once you’ve decided that you need to rent a boom lift, it is important to know what each type is best suited for.
 Choose from models offering varied functionality and features such as wheeled or tracked options for specific surface-navigation needs.
 We also offer 2-wheel or 4-wheel drive; diesel, gas and electric options; electric, internal combustion or hybrid power models; and models with a reach ranging from 21 feet up to 185 feet.
-Rent a boom lift from our lineup of popular manufacturers like Genie, JLG and Skyjack.
-Whatever your needs may be, United Rentals has a machine to satisfy your job requirements.
-For more information regarding our lineup of boom lift rentals, check out our FAQs section below.
+Our lineup of boom lifts for rent include popular manufacturers like Genie, JLG and Skyjack.
+Whatever your needs may be, United Rentals has a boom lift for rent to satisfy your job requirements.
+For more information regarding our lineup of boom lifts, check out our resource section below.

 OSHA regulation prohibits boom lifts from being used outside their intended use, including functioning as a crane.
 Regulations also prohibit a crane from being used as an aerial platform.